How can screencasting enhance my online course?

 There are many ways to create screencasts.
 In working with faculty we look at what type of technology they are using and then assist in training using the tools they are used to.
 See the information below to assist you in choosing which technology you will use to create your screencast video.
 Faculty may choose other software to record, below are suggestions from Academic Innovations & eLearning.

 What do I do to make sure my video lectures are accessible?

-Current law notes that educational institutions that receive federal funding must comply to the ADA requirements for online educational materials.
-Fortunately for us many faculty support staff at University of Alaska have been researching and developing practical steps to assist faculty in ADA compliance.
+Educational institutions that receive federal funding must comply with the ADA requirements for online educational materials.
 Currently UA supports two video hosting services that assist in the creation of captioning on video.

 Bibliography & References

 Bowen, J., Watson, C. (2017).
 Teaching Naked Techniques, A Practical Guide to Designing Better Classes.
 San Francisco: Jossy-Bass.

 Higher Education Compliance Alliance. (n.d.).
 Disabilities and Accommodations.
 Retrieved from: